winf-hsos/appliedanalytics/README.md

-# appliedanalytics
+# Applied Analytics
-Code examples around the module Applied Analytics at the University of Applied Sciences in Osnabrück
+Here you find code examples around the module Applied Analytics at the University of Applied Sciences in Osnabrück.